arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 When the sketch has been uploaded successfully, the onboard LED of your Portenta X8 will start blinking at an interval of one second.

 You can also upload the firmware manually if you like.
 To do so, you first need to compile the sketch by selecting **Export compiled binary** from the Sketch menu in the Arduino IDE.
 It will compile the sketch and save the binary file in the sketch folder.
-Alternatively, you can create an `elf` file using the [Arduino CLI](https://arduino.github.io/arduino-cli/0.29/).
+Alternatively, you can create a `elf` file using the [Arduino CLI](https://arduino.github.io/arduino-cli/0.29/).

 You can use the ADB tool installed as part of the Portenta X8 core to upload the firmware.
 It can be found at `Arduino15\packages\arduino\tools\adb\32.0.0`.